 Our team is always available for rapid evaluation and treatment of patients with stroke and other cerebrovascular problems.
 The University of Chicago Medicine is one of the few major medical centers in the region to provide an acute stroke care team that is available 24 hours a day, seven days a week.

-The cornerstone of being a Primary Stroke Center is a dedication to evidence-based medicine.
+The cornerstone of being a Comprehensive Stroke Center is a dedication to evidence-based medicine.
 Altogether, our experts are involved in a wide range of stroke research projects--from studies of new medicines to prevent stroke to developing advanced surgical procedures to improve blood flow to the brain after stroke.
 In addition, our team maintains a stroke registry in an effort to track patients' progress and to improve best practices for stroke care.